 - Put the butter, ras el hanout and lemon zest in a small bowl and mash with a fork.

 - Put the butter on a piece of cling film and roll it up into a sausage shape and then put it back in the fridge to solidify.
+If you need it more quickly put it in the freezer for about 20 minutes.

 - Heat a little olive oil in a pan and put the chicken breasts in.
 Cook for about 8 minutes on each side or until the chicken is cooked through.
+You can add extra butter to the pan too and spoon it over the chicken occasionally as it cooks.

 More Recipes you might like

-How about one of these tasty recipes
+How about one of these tasty recipes:

 Do let me know if you make this simple chicken Marrakesh or any of my other recipes.
 I love to get feedback from readers.